TUVIMEN/biggusdictus/README.md

 data['private'] = None
 sche.add(data) # scheme generated should always match to all dictionaries that defined it

-sche.check(data) # if no scheme is specified, the scheme defined by dictionaries is used
+sche.dict(data) # if no scheme is specified, the scheme defined by dictionaries is used

-sche.check(data, pedantic=True) # use more detailed constraints in defined scheme
+sche.dict(data, pedantic=True) # use more detailed constraints in defined scheme

 # return python code representation of defined scheme in string (not formatted)
 print(sche.scheme()) # results are not prettified